tsubik/ember-side-menu/README.md

 When using mutliple menus or changing default `menuId` then menu's state is held in `menus` object.

-For example to get `isOpen` property for menu with id `sampleMenu` we can use `this.get("sideMenu.menus.sampleMenu.isOpen"`.
+For example to get `isOpen` property for menu with id `sampleMenu` we can use `this.sideMenu.menus.sampleMenu.isOpen`.

 ## Contributing